tcristian87/Appointment-app/README.md

 # FinalProject

-This is a mobile app that is stil under development
+This is a mobile app that is under development

 I made this app for a friend that have a hairstyle business